 Have you been blessed with a period home with limestone?

 What do you do to maintain it?
-This is an introduction into the care of this material.
+This is an introduction to the care of this material.
 But let me know if you think I missed anything.
-Share your Bath stone tips and advice in the comments below.
-And don’t forget to check my other homecare and renovation posts.Do you want more style tips?
-Click here to join the newsletter and receive my monthly emails.
+And don’t forget to check my 7 golden rules of Victorian house renovation (most apply to period homes in general).